We couldn’t do it without YOU!

 HR – Office Support: Paul Moran

-TPaul is a quiet force who is a treasure trove of experience.
+Paul is a quiet force who is a treasure trove of experience.
 When tasked to help in the preliminary work on database cleanup, Paul jumped in with both feet.
 It’s not uncommon for Paul to go the extra mile in confirming an address by checking the internet for accuracy.
 His attention to detail is so valuable in proofing and proofreading materials.
 When it comes to a go-to guy, Paul is our man.
-Bulk mailings are heavy and, well, bulky, yet he gladly.

 HR – Site Hosts: Neha Badheka & Ava Murphy